 Trader Checklist Part Deux takes it to the next level.
 But all the basics are in the original.
 The best part?
 It’s 100% FREE.
 Watch it twice before we put it behind a paywall again.

 More Trading Education

 The Sykes Sliding Scale is the result of years of trading experience.
 It was me taking a step back and asking myself, “What am I thinking and why?”

-And 10 years later, it still works for me.
+Now, over 11 years later, it still works for me.
 So use it.
 Again, I’m not always right.
 And I still have to follow my rules — especially rule #1: cut losses quickly.
 (I trade using these rules.)

 All my top students are in the Trading Challenge.
 If you’re ready to get busy, study your butt off, and learn the nuances of trading, apply here today.
 Fair warning: not everyone gets accepted and no lazy losers allowed.